thomas-haslwanter/statsintro/rst/statsRelation.rst

 ..
 Relation Between Two Continuous Variables
 .. =========================================

+So far we have been dealing with problems where only one variable is measured.
+Expressions or functions which only depend on one variable are sometimes called *univariate*.
+If more than one variable is involved, we are dealing with *multivariate* problems.
+In the simplest case we have two varibles involved, and we need a *bivariate* data analysis.

-If we have two related variables, the *correlation* measures the association between the two variables.
+For two related variables, the *correlation* measures the association between the two variables.
 In contrast, a *linear regression* is used for the prediction of the value of one variable from another.
-If we want to compare more than two groups of variables, we have to use a technique known as *Analysis of Variance (ANOVA)*.
+For the correlation between many variables, you should look into "correlation tables" (nicely implemented in *seaborn*).
+And an extension of linear regression to more than two variables brings you into the realm of statistical modeling.

 Correlation
 -----------